junaidsiddiqi/active-directory/README.md

 ## Key Takeaways

-- **Built a full SOC pipeline from scratch** — every layer from log collection to real-time alerting was configured manually, nothing was pre-built
+- **Deployed and managed cloud infrastructure on AWS — provisioned three EC2 instances, configured security groups, and maintained network connectivity across the entire lab environment
-- **Wrote real detection rules** — custom SPL queries targeting specific Windows event codes that map to actual attacker techniques
+- **Built a full SOC pipeline from scratch — every layer from log collection to real-time alerting was configured manually across cloud infrastructure, Windows servers, a SIEM, an automation platform, and Discord
-- **Automated alert triage with AI** — instead of just sending raw log data to Discord, an AI agent analyzes each alert and returns a formatted SOC response with severity, summary, and action steps
+- **Wrote and tuned custom detection rules — developed 6 SPL queries targeting specific Windows event codes, then iteratively refined them based on real observed behavior to eliminate noise from machine accounts and internal traffic
-- **Learned to tune detection rules** — worked through noisy alerts caused by machine accounts, internal IPs, and normal system behavior to get clean and accurate detections
+- **Automated alert triage with AI — instead of forwarding raw log data, built a Tines workflow where an AI agent analyzes each alert and delivers a formatted SOC response with severity rating, summary, and action steps
-- **Hands-on Active Directory administration** — built the domain, created users and groups, configured OUs, and enforced security policies through GPOs
+- **Gained hands-on Active Directory administration experience — built a domain from scratch, created users and groups, configured OUs, and enforced security policies through GPOs including account lockout, password complexity, and access restrictions

 ---